 David Roth, PhD

-Dr. Roth is currently the Director of the Center on Aging and Health (COAH) at Johns Hopkins University and a Professor in the Division of Gerontology and Geriatric Medicine.
+Dr. Roth is currently the Director of the Center on Aging and Health (COAH) at Johns Hopkins University and a Professor in the Division of Gerontology and Geriatric Medicine, with joint appointments as a Professor in the Department of Epidemiology and the Department of Biostatistics of the Johns Hopkins Bloomberg School of Public Health.
 COAH is an interdisciplinary research center with core investigators from the Schools of Medicine, Public Health, and Nursing.
 Prior to joining the faculty at Johns Hopkins in 2012, Dr. Roth was a Professor of Biostatistics in the School of Public Health at the University of Alabama at Birmingham.
-He have over 25 years of experience as an investigator in the areas of gerontology, behavioral research, and applied statistical modeling.
-Dr. Roth have specific interests in the psychosocial aspects of chronic health conditions, both for patients and their family caregivers.
+He has over 25 years of experience as an investigator in the areas of gerontology, behavioral research, and applied statistical modeling.
+Dr. Roth has specific interests in the psychosocial aspects of chronic health conditions, both for patients and their family caregivers.
 This includes considerable research on the effects of caregiving for chronic neurological conditions such as stroke-related disabilities and dementia.
 Areas of statistical expertise include longitudinal analysis approaches, structural equation modeling, latent variable analyses, and mediation modeling.